 Within a ruby laser, a single ruby crystal (Al2O3: Cr3+) serves as a laser media or active medium in the shape of a cylinder.
 The laser medium in the ruby laser consists of the sapphire host (Al2O3), which is doped with small quantities of chromium ions (Cr3+).
 The ruby possesses good thermal properties.

 The ends of the cylindrical ruby rod are flat and parallel.
 The cylindrical ruby rod is positioned between two mirrors.
 Both mirrors are coated with the optical coating.
 The method of depositing thin layers of metals on glass substrates to create mirror surfaces is known as silvering.
-Both the mirror is silvered or coated in a different way.
+Both the mirror is silvered or coated differently.

 The mirror is completely silvered at one end of the rod while the mirror is partially silvered at another end.
 The fully silvered mirror reflects the light meanwhile the partially silvered mirror reflects most of the light but allows a small portion of the light to produce laser light output through it.